Orthognathic Surgery (Jaw Surgery)

 Technology & Orthognathic Surgery

-Dr. Ledger uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Ledger or Dr. Lee uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

 What to Expect